Hippocamp (moon): Physical characteristics

-Hippocamp is the smallest known moon of Neptune, with a diameter estimated at 34.8 km.
+Hippocamp is the second-smallest known moon of Neptune, with a diameter estimated at 34.8 km.
 It is about 1,000 times less massive and 4,000 times less voluminous than its hypothesized progenitor, Proteus.
 Based on Hippocamp's estimated apparent magnitude of 26.5, its diameter was initially thought to be around 16–20 km, but more recent observations revise this value upward two-fold.
 Nevertheless, it remains by a wide margin the smallest of Neptune's inner, regular, satellites.

 The surface properties of Hippocamp are unknown as it was not extensively studied through different wavelengths of light, particularly in the near-infrared spectrum.
 Hippocamp is assumed to resemble Neptune's other inner satellites in having a dark surface.
 Their geometrical albedos range from 0.07 to 0.10, with the average being about 0.09.
 The Hubble Space Telescope's NICMOS instrument has examined Neptune's large inner moons in the near-infrared, and has found evidence that similar dark, reddish material, characteristic of small outer Solar System bodies, appears to be present on all their surfaces.
 The data is consistent with organic compounds containing C−H and/or C≡N bonds, but spectral resolution was inadequate to identify the molecules.
 Water ice, abundant in the outer Solar System, is believed to be present, but its spectral signature could not be observed (unlike the case of small Uranian moons).